Guides

 How should you stand when throwing darts?

-Stand with your dominant foot forward, touching or close to the oche.
-Turn your body 45-90 degrees to the side so your throwing arm is closest to the board.
-Keep your weight on your front foot with your back foot for balance.
-Your body should be still — only your throwing arm moves.
+Dominant foot forward, touching or close to the oche.
+Turn your body 45-90 degrees so your throwing arm is closest to the board.
+Most of your weight goes on the front foot.
+The key thing is staying completely still — only your throwing arm moves.
+Everything else is a statue.

 How do you aim in darts?

-Bring the dart up to eye level and use the dart tip as a sight — align it with your target on the board.
-Your elbow should be pointing at the board and should act as the hinge for your throw.
-Focus on a specific small target rather than the general area.
+Bring the dart up to eye level and use the tip as a sight — line it up with exactly where you want to hit.
+Your elbow should point at the board and act as the hinge.
+Don't aim at "the 20" — aim at a specific tiny spot within the treble 20.
+Smaller target, better focus, tighter grouping.

-The throw should come primarily from your forearm and wrist, not your shoulder.
-Keep your upper arm still, pull back to around your cheek or chin, then accelerate forward smoothly, releasing the dart as your arm extends.
-Follow through by pointing your fingers at the target after release.
+The throw comes from your forearm and wrist, not your shoulder.
+Upper arm stays still.
+Pull back to around your cheek, push forward smoothly, flick your wrist at the end and release as your arm extends.
+Follow through by pointing at the target.
+Think paper aeroplane — smooth and controlled, not forced.

 How can I get better at darts?

-Consistent practice is the single most important factor.
-Practice for 30 minutes a day rather than 3 hours once a week.
-Focus on one thing at a time — grip, stance or aim.
-Play games like Around the Clock to build accuracy across the whole board.
-Track your scores to measure progress.
+Practice regularly.
+30 minutes a day beats 3 hours once a week.
+Focus on one thing at a time — don't try to fix your grip, stance and aim all at once.
+Play Around the Clock to learn the board.
+Track your scores so you can see yourself improving.
+And build a routine — same stance, same grip, same throw, every time.

-Why do my darts go left or right?
+Why do my darts keep going left or right?

 Related Guides